salms358/Rock-Paper-Scissors/README.md

   ## Second-time user
     -When playing the game I noticed that when I won a box appeared asking me to enter in my email.
 I got sent an email showing me my scores.

-    -Moreover, when I won It showed me how many rounds it took to beat the computer which I found really helpful, it motivates me to try and get a better score in the future.
+    -Moreover, when I won, It showed me how many rounds it took to beat the computer which I found really helpful, it motivates me to try and get a better score in the future.

     -When I win/lose the scores reset so that I can play again.
 Additionally there is a caption which allows me to know why I won or lost.

     - I played the game on my laptop in which the icons were of a decent size the game was responsive
   ## Frequent-user
     -Whilst playing I like how everything is easy to tell the difference between the icons.
 Its very easy to navigate around as the colours are contrasting.
+So the game can be played by more people.

     - I played the game on a tablet one of the icons was a little out of place but this did not get in the way when playing the game.
 Moreover when I tried to play the game on different browsers the game was exactly the same across all of the browsers.
   # Testing
     The game seemed to be working the same way throughout the browsers Microsoft Edge, Mozilla Firefox and Google Chrome.
 The email text was working and lead to the scores of the user and computer to be sent to their email.

     The website was working the same across Microsoft edge, firefox and google chrome.
 The website has contrasting-colours so it is easier for users to read the information.

     The form is validated the submit button leads to the opening of the code institute 'congratulations' page.
 Moreover, if the user misses out on a field the form cannot be submitted and the user will be told to complete the field they missed out on for their form to be submitted.

   ## Validator testing